 3).
 Presence: Everyone is expected to attend and be fully present mentally.
 Being free from distractions may include technology, surroundings, or other thoughts that may have someone preoccupied.

 These three P’s will ensure that your meetings are successful.
 Your meetings are the structure of your weekly operating routine.
 So if they are strong your routine will be strong.
 This whole weekly operating routine will drive you towards your goals and help you and your team grow your business.

 Beyond Gym Management: Need Outside Support?

 Our Needs Assessment is your first step to becoming a successful gym owner.
 Identify your current position in the Fitness Business Owner’s Journey.
-By answering 10 quick questions you’ll instantly receive a report on your current problem, a plan on how to fix it, and some resources to get you to the next level.
+By answering 10 quick questions you’ll instantly receive a report on your current challenges, a plan on how to fix them, and some resources to get you started.

 There’s no commitment here.
 It’s completely free.
 You just answer 10 quick questions.
 And we’ll send you the report immediately.
 If this sounds like a reasonable way to figure out your next step then take the assessment today!